Why do you need a spy camera detector?

-All in all, Pro-10G is one of the best choices if you are ready to spend ~20x more than on previous entry-level device.
+All in all, Pro-10G is one of the best choices if you are ready to spend 20 times more than on the previous entry-level device.
 It can detect everything, but it’s much more like a professional counter-surveillance detector, so it’s up to you to choose.

-It’s another device manufactured by KJB Security Products.
-As I’ve already said, this company has been working for 25 years and it’s now one of the biggest players at this market – so another product made by it wouldn’t disappoint you.
+This is another device manufactured by KJB Security Products.
+As I’ve already said, this company has been working for 25 years and it’s now one of the biggest players in this market – so another product made by it wouldn’t disappoint you.

 It’s more expensive than the last device by KJB, but it’s much closer to what I call a professional detector – this device can detect all the hidden bugs, GSM devices, as well as hidden WiFi.